johnrepsys/johnrepsys.github.io/README.md

 - GitHub Pages (Jekyll)
 - Markdown with clean permalink routing
-- Custom PDF download + project structure
+- Static site, PDF assets, and versioned content structure

 ---

 ## 📬 Contact

-To get in touch, visit the site or watch for upcoming updates on [Substack](#) and [LinkedIn](#).
+For feedback, questions, or discussion, feel free to reach out at **contact@johnrepsys.com**.

 ---

-_This project reflects an evolving body of work at the intersection of associative reasoning, constraint systems, and human judgment._
+_This project reflects an evolving exploration at the intersection of associative reasoning, structured memory, and human judgment._